 Note: A SELECT CASE statement just like the IF STATEMENT can have as many cases as you like.
 Case<Test1>, Case<Test2> is the same as of writing Else If in the IF STATEMENT.

-Explanation: First you write SELECT CASE followed by a expression you would like to test.
-After that you write Case followed by a test like Case 1 or Case A. After this you define what will happen in Case A. To end the SELECT CASE statement you write End Select.
+Explanation: First, you write SELECT CASE followed by the expression you would like to test.
+After that, you write a Case followed by a test like Case 1 or Case A. After this, you define what will happen in Case A. To end the SELECT CASE statement, you write End Select.

 Follow these steps:

-Click on Developer tab and select "View Code"
+Click on the Developer tab and select "View Code".

 Write the following line of code in the dialog box.

 Sub selectcase () Select Case Range ("A1").Value Case 100 Range ("B1").Value = 50 Case 150 Range ("B1").Value = 40 Case Else Range ("B1").Value = 0 End Select End Sub